 Estates Management & Smart Buildings

-A very large UK organisation was finding it hard to make the best use of technology within it's management of corporate real estate.
+A very large automotive organisation was finding it hard to make the best use of technology within it's management of corporate real estate.
 IT solutions not functionality fit for purpose, badly supported by IT colleagues & vendors, and standardisation was not established.
 This led to a poorly understood, costly and high risk to the business situation.
 We met the heads of departments and established a set of business capabilities from which key areas of concern were identified.
 From here we defined an IT road map of incremental change based upon business value for money and appetite for change.
 Large strategic initiatives defined as part of this road map were: Energy Management, Facilities Management, and Smart Buildings.
 We engaged with several vendors as part of project initiation and procurement tender, and then worked with the chosen vendors to ensure that the solutions were designed & implemented according to industry best practice & company standards.

 Improved business efficiency